-Gwydir Shire has a staggering statistic: for an area of over 9,000 km there are less than 6,000 residents- or one resident per 1.5 km.
+Gwydir Shire has a staggering statistic: for an area of over 9,000 km there are less than 6,000 residents - or one resident per 1.5 km.

 Rather than being fragile as a consequence of this statistic, the Shire has a strong sense of community.
-Each of the Shire's communities shares a sense of pride in their place and is positive about their future.
+Each of the Shire's communities shares a sense of pride in their place and a positive outlook for their future.